 Summarisation helps in coming up with a compact description for the whole data set.

-Data mining is a combination of various techniques like pattern recognition, statistics, machine learning, etc. While there is a good amount of intersection between machine learning and data mining, as both go hand in hand and machine learning algorithms are used for mining data, we will restrict ourselves in this article to only those tools specialised for data mining.
+Data mining is a combination of various techniques like pattern recognition, statistics, machine learning, etc. While there is a good amount of intersection between machine learning and data mining, as both go hand in hand and machine learning algorithms are used for mining data, we will restrict ourselves in this article to only those data mining tools.

 Weka is a Java based free and open source software licensed under the GNU GPL and available for use on Linux, Mac OS X and Windows.
 It comprises a collection of machine learning algorithms for data mining.
 It packages tools for data pre-processing, classification, regression, clustering, association rules and visualisation.
 The various ways of accessing it are – Weka Knowledge Explorer, Experimenter, Knowledge Flow and a simple CL.
 Explorer is a user-friendly graphical interface for two-dimensional visualisation of mined data.
 It lets you import the raw data from various file formats, and supports well known algorithms for different mining actions like filtering, clustering, classification and attribute selection.
 However, when dealing with large data sets, it is best to use a CL based approach as Explorer tries to load the whole data set into the main memory, causing performance issues.
 This software also provides a Java Appetiser for use in applications and can connect to databases using CJD.
 Weka has proved to be an ideal choice for educational and research purposes, as well as for rapid prototyping.